vmware-tanzu/tanzu-dev-portal/content/team/mark-heckler/_index.md

 Topics: Spring, Reactor, reactive programming, Java, Kotlin, Spring Cloud Stream, messaging, RabbitMQ, Kafka

 Going from imperative, blocking code to a reactive programming model enables us to scale our apps in ways that aren't possible with a thread scale-out approach---which is a good thing!
-But as with all optimizations, one must examine and address the system holistically or all we accomplish is moving bottlenecks around, creating or finding new chokepoints as we tune certain applications/services.
+But as with all optimizations, one must examine and address the system holistically or all we accomplish is moving bottlenecks around, creating or finding new choke points as we tune certain applications/services.
 This is not so good.

 In this session, Mark discusses and demonstrates: